Debug Your Project

 1. First, the OpenOCD server is launched in the background and the output appears under menu View > Output by selecting ESP-IDF from the dropdown menu.

 By default, the OpenOCD server is launched on localhost, port 4444 for Telnet communication, port 6666 for TCL communication and port 3333 for GDB.
 You can change these settings by modifying openocd.tcl.host and openocd.tcl.port in your <project-directory>/.vscode/settings.json.
 You can also adjust the verbosity of OpenOCD messages displayed in the ESP-IDF output by setting idf.openOcdDebugLevel.
-The value can range from 0 to 4.
+Values from 0 (error messages only) to 4 (Verbose low-level debug message).

 2. Next, the Eclipse CDT GDB Adapter is launched in the background, with its output shown in the Debug Console.
 This adapter initiates the GDB debug session to connect to the device.